AlexanderGenin/system-design/public/articles/music-streaming/index.md

 #### Caching

-There is one more problem that layers of microservices and additional network communications introduce, which is latency.
-All this infrastructure significantly increases the time for interservice communication, while our initial goal was to fit the response time within a 200ms latency budget.
+There is one more problem that layers of microservices and additional network communications introduce, which is _latency_.
+All this infrastructure significantly increases the time for interservice communication, while our initial goal was to fit the response time within a 200ms _latency_ budget.
 To address this issue, we will utilize caching at different layers, from the closest to the user to the closest to the data itself.

 First of all, we can cache rarely changed and small-sized information like user data, playlists, thumbnails, and audio metadata information right on the user’s device.

 The next layer would be the Content Delivery Network (CDN) to cache audio files, metadata, images, and other public static content at edge locations closer to the users.
-This dramatically reduces latency and bandwidth costs by serving content from geographically distributed servers.
+This dramatically reduces _latency_ and bandwidth costs by serving content from geographically distributed servers.
 Popular tracks or metadata can be pre-cached based on usage patterns and heatmaps, ensuring that frequently accessed data is readily available.
 Geo-routing (probably DNS-based) helps direct users to the nearest server or CDN edge location.

 The CDN can be configured to dynamically load new content from object storage.
 We can also preemptively load new releases from popular bands when high load is expected or pre-cache the top 500-1000 tracks based on our analytics data.
 In case of a cache miss we will use a common cache-aside (lazy loading) pattern to add data to the CDN after it was returned to the user from the database.